plone/documentation/docs/contributing/first-time.md

     This is because first-timers have a fresh perspective that might be overlooked by old-timers.

     ```{warning}
-    Don't work on issues with any of the following labels.
+    Don't write code or documentation for issues with any of the following labels.

     Issues with any of the following labels are not suitable for first-timers because of their complexity.
     Issues with these labels may take weeks to complete.